Studying uniform thickness II: Transversely non-simple iterated torus knots

 \section{Positive cablings that fail the UTP}

-Now that we know that the base case holds for positive torus knots, we begin to prove Lemma \ref{indhyppreserved} -- for the bulk of this section we will thus have that $P_{r+1} > 0$, $K_r$ satisfies the inductive hypothesis, and we work to show that $K_{r+1}$ satisfies the inductive hypothesis.
-We will need to break the proof of Lemma 3.2 into two cases, Case I being where $\frac{P_{r+1}}{q_{r+1}} > w(K_r)$, and Case II being where $w(K_r) > \frac{P_{r+1}}{q_{r+1}} > 0$.
-However, before we do that, we prove two general lemmas concerning iterated cablings that begin with positive torus knots.
+Now that we know that the base case holds for positive torus knots, we begin to prove Lemma \ref{indhyppreserved} -- for the whole of this section we will thus have that $P_{r+1} > 0$, $K_r$ satisfies the inductive hypothesis, and we work to show that $K_{r+1}$ satisfies the inductive hypothesis.
+We will need to break the proof of Lemma \ref{indhyppreserved} into two cases, Case I being where $P_{r+1}/q_{r+1} > w(K_r)$, and Case II being where $w(K_r) > P_{r+1}/q_{r+1} > 0$.
+However, we first note the following.